videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/client-setup.md

 ---
-title: Prebuilt Setup
+title: Client Setup
 hide_title: false
 hide_table_of_contents: false
 description: videosdk.live tutorials will help you to deep dive into details of all the SDK and API.
 We tried to include example of all the possible programming langaguges.
-sidebar_label: Prebuilt Setup
+sidebar_label: Client Setup
-pagination_label: Prebuilt Setup
+pagination_label: Client Setup
 keywords:
   - video api
   - prebuilt-js